moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 - useCallback: returns a memoized version of the callback function that only changes if one of the dependencies has changed.

 - useMemo: returns a memoized value.
 Think of memoization as caching a value so that it does not get recalculated each time the hook runs.

 - useRef: persist values between renders.
 Store a mutable value that does not cause a re-render when the value changes.

-DM: somewhere below, add the vocab item "render" - hint: look up the "react component lifecycle" WRT the term "render".
+(done)DM: somewhere below, add the vocab item "render" - hint: look up the "react component lifecycle" WRT the term "render".

 - useImperativeHandle: expose a value, state, or function inside a child component to the parent component.
-- DM: find a simple example and put it in a new file in a new directory.
+  -(done) DM: find a simple example and put it in a new file in a new directory.
 I myself need to better understand this built-in hook.

 - useLayoutEffect: is a React hook that can be passed through in a component's render method to cause the react library to consider the page's layout and change its calculations for things like spacing and overflow.

   - (in progress)DM: check nextjs docs for when to use this (if it is still necessary to use with nextjs; it used to be necessary in some situations;)

 - useDebugValue: add a label to a custom Hook in React DevTools.
-DM: good, pls put an example in a new file in a this directory, as I'm not familiar with this hook.
+  (done)DM: good, pls put an example in a new file in a this directory, as I'm not familiar with this hook.

+## render() lifecycle method

+It is called every time the component needs to be re-rendered, either because its props or state have changed, or because a parent component has been re-rendered.